 Children’s National Health System Welcomes Dr. Bear Bot

-Children’s National Health System, one of the nation’s top five pediatric hospitals and the number one ranked new born care center, received a little extra love this Valentine’s Day at the cardiac ICU’s reveal party for a new InTouch Vita Device.
-The new telehealth device received an endearing name chosen by patients and staff: Dr. Bear Bot.
+Children’s National Health System, one of the United States’ top five pediatric hospitals and the #1 ranked newborn care center, received a little extra love this Valentine’s Day.
+The cardiac ICU hosted a reveal party for a new InTouch Health Vita Device, which received an endearing name chosen by patients and staff: Dr. Bear Bot.

 The name was revealed to more than 220 patients over the hospital’s closed-circuit television and radio station, WPAW, with many eager patients excitedly listening in.

-“We find the patient-centered platforms and this new technology saves families’ time and we’re looking forward to studying internal models to see how this can help our doctors, enabling us to do even more.” said Shireen Atabaki, M.D., M.P.H., an emergency medicine physician who manages Children’s National’s ambulatory virtual care program.
+“We find the patient-centered platforms and this new technology saves families’ time and we’re looking forward to studying internal models to see how this can help our doctors, enabling us to do even more,” said Shireen Atabaki, MD, MPH, an Emergency Medicine Specialist who manages Children’s National’s ambulatory virtual care program.